lasik surgeons

 Corneal Abrasion

-Abrasions of the cornea are problematic with Lasik, All-Laser Lasik, Epi-Lasik, CK, RLE, and P-IOL.
+Abrasions of the cornea are problematic with Lasik, Bladeless Lasik, Epi-Lasik, RLE, and P-IOL.

 Lens-based refractive surgery techniques P-IOL and RLE do not involve the surface of the cornea in the same manner as cornea-based refractive surgery and do not have the same probability of causing a corneal abrasion, however a distressed epithelium is predisposed to corneal abrasion in all situations.
 Maladies such as ABMD need to be diagnosed and treated before considering refractive surgery.
 To avoid corneal abrasions, a detailed examination of the health of the eye performed by a competent eye physician is advised.